 A: You can find out all the info about how much the classes cost on our Pricing page.

 Q: Where are the classes taught at?

-A: We teach all our classes inside The Flying Monkey Theatre which is located on the second floor of The Lowe Mill.
+A: We teach all our classes inside The Barking Dog Theatre (formerly known as The Flying Monkey Theatre) which is located on the second floor of The Lowe Mill.
 If you scroll to the bottom of this page you’ll even find a map and an address to help you find us.